mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 SECURITY AND

 INTELLIGENCE
-The Tozjabr (literally, ‘the eye and the hand’) is the Consulate’s primary intelligence and covert operations agency.
+The Tozjabr (literally, 'the eye and the hand') is the Consulate's primary intelligence and covert operations agency.
 The institution is relatively young, having been established during the period of tension that led to the First Frontier War.
 Prior to establishment of the Tozjabr,